rendicahya/objects365-downloader/README.md

    - Open the `setup.sh` file in a text editor.
    - Change the `ROOT_DIR` variable in the script with the desired path where you want to store the dataset.
 This will be the root directory for all the files.

-4. Make the script executable:
-`chmod +x setup.sh`
+4. Make the script executable: `chmod +x setup.sh`

-5. Run the script:
-`./setup.sh`
+5. Run the script: `./setup.sh`.
+It will prompt you to choose whether to delete the temporary files used during the process.
+If you have limited storage, you should answer yes.

 6. Check the output:
 After running the script, it will display the number and size of downloaded images for both training and validation sets.
-Additionally, it will prompt you to choose whether to delete the temporary directories used during the process.

 ## Dataset Information